aragon/aragon.js/docs/API.md

 Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an array of installed application objects every time a change to the installed applications is detected.
 Each object contains the same details as `currentApp()`.

+### path

+Get the current path for the app over time.
+Useful with `requestPath()` to request and respond to in-app navigation changes.

+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits a string for the app's current path every time the path changes.

+### requestPath

+Request the current app be allowed to navigate to a different path.
+Different clients may behave differently, such as requesting user interaction, but all clients _should_ only allow an app to change its path if it is currently visible to users.

+#### Parameters

+- `path` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)**: The path to navigate to

+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A single-emission observable that emits `null` on success or an error if the path request was rejected.

 ### call

 Perform a read-only call on the app's smart contract.